lugen4ro/dotfiles/tidbits/tidbits/git.md

 ### Stashing

+When switching branches while having modification, to keep those modifications, we stash and store them temporarily.

 ```
 git stash push -m “New tax rules” # Creates a new stash
+git stash --all # Stash all files including new untracked files
 git stash list # Lists all the stashes
 git stash show stash@{1} # Shows the given stash
 git stash show 1 # shortcut for stash@{1}